ucsb-cs56/w20/_lab/lab00.md

       that has shown up today for lab), then check in with your team's mentor.

-      In that case, they'll help you find a pair partner, or in rare cases, you may be given permission to work along on lab01.
+      In that case, they'll help you find a pair partner, or in rare cases, you may be given permission to work alone on lab01.

       Then get started on [lab01](/w20/lab/lab01/).